Transition1x -- a Dataset for Building Generalizable Reactive Machine Learning Potentials: Technical Validation

 \section{Technical Validation}

-In figure \ref{fig:converged} we show the \gls{mep} for a reaction and the convergence of \gls{neb} for it.
+In figure \ref{fig:converged} we show the \gls{mep} for a reaction involving C3H7O2 and the convergence of \gls{neb} for it.
 Often the barrier grows initially after turning on the climbing image because we start maximizing the energy in a new degree of freedom. \gls{neb} converged on 10073 out of 11961 reactions, and 89 percent of the converged reactions did so within the first 200 iterations.
 To ensure the cleanliness of the data, we choose to discard all reactions that do not converge -- these reactions often contain unphysical structures that do more harm than good as training data. \\

+The dataset includes a wide range of organic reactions.
+All reactions contain up to 7 heavy atoms including C, N, and O, and up to six bond changes where bonds are breaking and forming between all combinations of heavy atoms.
+Detailed analysis of the number of bond changes per reaction, number of bond changes involving specific pairs of atoms, the spread of activation energies, and SMARTS strings describing reactive centers of the reactions, is included in the original work Grambow et al. 2020 \cite{rxns}. \\

-The perpendicular force drops off rapidly when running \gls{neb} and so does the variation in data between iterations, as the path is nudged less between iterations, and new data will be similar towards the final iterations of the algorithm. $F_{max}$ is a proxy for how much the path moves between iterations and once the cumulative $F_{max}$ since the last included path exceeds some threshold, the path is included in the dataset. \\
+The perpendicular force drops off rapidly when running \gls{neb} and so does the variation in data between iterations as the path is nudged less between iterations towards convergence of the algorithm. $F_{max}$ is used as a proxy for how much the path moves between iterations and once the cumulative $F_{max}$ since the last included path exceeds a threshold of 0.1 eV/Å, the path is included in the dataset. \\

-The transition states found with \gls{neb} correspond to the transition states from the original data with \gls{gsm} as can be seen in Figure \ref{fig:compare_ts}.
-Qualitatively, the barrier energies match, but the \gls{neb} energies tend to be shifted higher.
+The transition states found with \gls{neb} correspond to the transition states from the original \gls{gsm} data with a MAE of 0.16 eV, RMSE of 0.19 eV, and an average Root Mean Square Deviation (RMSD) of 0.11Å.
+See Figure \ref{fig:compare} in the Appendix for details.
+Barrier energies match, but the \gls{neb} energies tend to be shifted higher.
 Generally, it is easier to describe electron clouds around relaxed configurations than around transition states where bonds are breaking and other complex interactions take place.
-Therefore, the more complex basis set enables us to relax configurations around transition states further than around equilibrium states which results in lower barrier heights.
+Therefore, the more expressive basis set enables us to relax configurations around transition states further than around equilibrium states which results in lower barrier heights.
 There are more outliers above the $x=y$ line than below it which indicates that \gls{gsm} was caught in suboptimal reaction pathways more often than \gls{neb}. \\